Orions29/CoFi/README.md

-# CaFi
+# CoFi

 Lightweight PHP web project for managing a cafe website (admin & public front-end).

 ## About

-This repository contains the code for the `CaFi` project.
+This repository contains the code for the `CoFi` project.
 It uses plain PHP with Composer-managed dependencies and a small project structure inside `src/` and `public/` for the served site.

 ## Requirements